jokerinfini/kafka-stream-sorter/README.md

 Open the interactive infographic: [infographic.html](./infographic.html)

+Note: After you clone/download the repo locally, open `infographic.html` in your web browser (e.g., double‑click the file in File Explorer/Finder, or run `start ./infographic.html` on Windows) to view the interactive charts.

 ## Project Overview
 A high-performance Go pipeline that generates 50 million CSV records, publishes to Kafka, consumes and sorts the data by three keys (id, name, continent) under a strict ~2GB memory cap using external merge sort, and publishes sorted results to separate Kafka topics.
 Everything runs with Docker and docker-compose.